Home

 • Makes 3½ Cups

-Sprinkle heavily on meat and refrigerate 2 to 3 hours in a resealable food bag or sealed container.
+Sprinkle heavily on meat and very lightly rub into the meat and refrigerate 2 to 8 hours or overnight in a resealable food bag or sealed container.

 How To Barbecue Beef Brisket